A Comoving Framework for Planet Migration: Comoving frame

 Eqs.\,\eqref{eq:continuity_prime} and \eqref{eq:momentum_prime} are identical to their version in the inertial frame except from the additional inertial source term ${\bf S}'$.
 For clarity in the derivation, the equations presented here are in a non-rotating reference frame.
 However, in the case of a corotating frame, additional centrifugal and Coriolis terms must be added to the momentum equation \eqref{eq:momentum_prime}.
 These terms are separable from the new source term ${\bf S}'$, which exclusively handles the effects of the radial scaling.

 The new source term \eqref{eq:source_term} encapsulates the inertial forces arising from the transformation to a non-inertial reference frame that radially expands or contracts as a consequence of planet migration.
 A detailed analysis of its components reveals their distinct physical nature.
-The term proportional to the time derivative of the expansion rate, $-r'd\mathcal{H}/dt'\mathbf{e}_r$, represents an acceleration resulting from the non-uniform rate of change of the frame's scaling, present only when the migration accelerates.
-The term $\mathcal{H}^2/2r'\mathbf{e}_r$ is a purely radial, outward-directed acceleration dependent on the square of the expansion rate and position, independent of the fluid velocity.
-The remaining terms, which are linearly dependent on the peculiar velocity components constitute an anisotropic damping.
-The radial component, $-\mathcal{H}/2u_{r}'\mathbf{e}_{r}$, and the azimuthal component, $-\mathcal{H}/2u_{\varphi}'\mathbf{e}_{\varphi}$, act as drag terms that oppose peculiar motion in the disk plane.
-Conversely, the polar component, $\mathcal{H}/2u_{\theta}'\mathbf{e}_{\theta}$, acts as an anti-damping term (for $\mathcal{H}>0$), amplifying vertical motion.
-The physical origin of these anisotropic damping terms can be understood by considering the conservation of momentum in an expanding or contracting coordinate system.
-For inward migration ($\mathcal{H}<0$), the frame is contracting.
-A parcel of gas with a peculiar vertical velocity finds its motion confined to a progressively smaller radial extent.
-To conserve momentum, its vertical velocity must increase, which manifests as the anti-damping term $\propto u'_\theta$.
-Conversely, the radial and azimuthal components are defined within a plane that is shrinking, leading to an apparent damping effect on peculiar motions within that plane.
-It is worth mentioning that these are not new physical forces, but rather inertial effects arising purely from the choice of a non-inertial reference frame.
+The first term of \eqref{eq:source_term}, which depends on the position vector ${\bf r}'$, arises from the inertial acceleration of the coordinate grid itself.
+It consists of two contributions: a term proportional to the time derivative of the expansion rate, $-d\mathcal{H}/dt'$, which accounts for the non-uniform acceleration of the frame's scaling, and a centrifugal-like term, $\mathcal{H}^2/2$, which produces a purely radial, outward-directed acceleration independent of the fluid velocity.
+The second term constitutes an isotropic damping/anti-damping term that depends linearly on the peculiar velocity.
+Its physical origin lies in the time-evolution of the system's fundamental velocity scale, $v_{\rm p}$.
+Because the unit of velocity scales as $a_{\rm p}^{-1/2}$, the dimensionless velocity ${\bf u}'$ must evolve to compensate for this changing metric, ensuring that the simulation remains consistent with the conservation laws of the inertial frame.
+The comoving term $-\mathcal{H}/2{\bf u}'$ acts as the specific fictitious force that drives this required acceleration in the dimensionless variables, effectively enforcing the physical consistency of the system within the non-conservative comoving framework.